Reduce Energy with Super Therm®

 50% energy reduction on Vodafone containers

-Super Therm® – Vodafone Engineering Study shows 52% reduction in KW usage from application of Super Therm® on mobile phone containers, which results in actual dollars saved on the TOTAL utility bill.
+Super Therm® – Vodafone Engineering Study shows 52% reduction in KW usage from application of Super Therm® on mobile phone containers, which results in actual less spent dollars on the TOTAL utility bill.
 Vodafone is the largest mobile telecommunications network company in the world > Commercial & Industrial >

 78% energy consumption reduction